raahulsaxena/raahulsaxena.github.io/_posts/2025-03-14-binary-tree.md

     return std::max(leftDepth, rightDepth) + 1;
 }
 ```

-### Explanation:
+### Explanation

-•	Maximum Depth: This is calculated by recursively finding the depth of the left and right subtrees and returning the maximum of the two, plus one for the current node.
+•Maximum Depth: This is calculated by recursively finding the depth of the left and right subtrees and returning the maximum of the two, plus one for the current node.
-•	Balanced Binary Tree: For checking if a tree is balanced, you can calculate the depth of each subtree and ensure that the difference is no more than one at every node.
+•Balanced Binary Tree: For checking if a tree is balanced, you can calculate the depth of each subtree and ensure that the difference is no more than one at every node.
-•	Diameter: To find the diameter, calculate the depth of left and right subtrees for each node and track the maximum sum of these depths across all nodes.
+•Diameter: To find the diameter, calculate the depth of left and right subtrees for each node and track the maximum sum of these depths across all nodes.
-•	Width: Use level order traversal to count the number of nodes at each level and keep track of the maximum.
+•Width: Use level order traversal to count the number of nodes at each level and keep track of the maximum.

 ## Pattern 5: Lowest Common Ancestor (LCA)